bassowong/jubilant-barnacle/README.md

 # jubilant-barnacle
-Coursera Python for Data Scientists final
+Coursera Python for Data Scientists final.

+This contains the code notebook for my final in Python for data scientists (Coursera)